What Is a Breast Lift?

-At the Personal Enhancement Center, our experienced plastic surgeon—Dr. Christopher P. Godek—customizes every mastopexy based on the unique needs and goals of the individual.
-During the consultation process, he will listen to your aesthetic concerns and desires before developing a procedural plan that can effectively address both.
+At the Personal Enhancement Center, Dr. Christopher Godek and Dr. Christina Pasick customize every mastopexy based on the unique needs and goals of the individual.
+During the consultation process, Dr. Godek or Dr. Pasick will listen to your aesthetic concerns and desires before developing a procedural plan that can effectively address both.
 Following surgery, you can expect more youthful-appearing, shapelier breasts that beautifully accentuate your figure.

 What Are the Benefits of Breast Lift Surgery?